rxn7/telestick/README.md

 ![ss2](.github/ss2.png)

 # features
-* multi-language support (currently pl and en), the language automatically detected for each client.
+* multi-language support (currently pl and en), the language automatically is detected for each client.
 * player heads with skins in the gui.
 * the gui size is scaled according to the player count.